soypat/sdf/README.md

 # Why was sdfx rewritten?
 The original `sdfx` package is amazing.
 I thank deadsy for putting all that great work into making an amazing tool I use daily.
 That said, there are some things that were not compatible with my needs:

-### Performance
+### Rendering speed
-sdfx is needlessly slow.
 Here is a benchmark rendering a threaded bolt:

 ```
 $ go test -benchmem -run=^$ -bench ^(BenchmarkSDFXBolt|BenchmarkBolt)$ ./render